What ‘Southern Charm’ Fans Can Expect From Season 6

 In the trailer, it’s teased that series star Kathryn Dennis will talk about her custody battle with Ravenel, and others won’t be able to ignore the news surrounding them that the former cast member has been arrested and is out on bail.

-But while Thomas and his sometimes girlfriend won’t be seen on the episodes, it looks like they will be there in spirit as their close friend and polo buddy Eliza Limehouse, and her property, including its polo field, have joined the cast.
+But while Thomas and his sometimes girlfriend won’t be seen on the episodes, it looks like they will be there in spirit as their close friend and polo buddy Eliza Limehouse and her property, including its polo field, have joined the cast.

 Southern Charm fans have seen Limehouse before, dishing the dirt on Kathryn to Thomas, quoting Dennis’ “cousin Shelby,” who the tall redhead has confirmed is not a relative, but it was an inside joke once upon a time because they have the same common last name.